Templarian/ui.bootstrap.contextMenu/README.md

 Every menu option has an array with 2-3 indexs.
 Most items will use the `[String, Function]` format.
 If you need a dynamic item in your context menu you can also use the `[Function, Function]` format.

 The third optional index is a function used to enable/disable the item.
-If the functtion returns true, the item is enabled (default).
+If the function returns true, the item is enabled (default).
 If no function is provided, the item will be enabled by default.

 ```js
 $scope.menuOptions = [